Radiology Classes and Courses

 Radiology courses are often part of an associate's degree program in radiologic technology or medical radiologic technology.
 Look through this article for information on typical classes and other requirements.

 Radiologic technologists use technology, such as x-rays, to study the human body.
 Training must be completed formally, and most professionals earn associate's degrees.
 Graduates may become certified and register with the American Registry of Radiologic Technologists (ARRT).
 Medical students, such as those studying to become physicians, may also pursue radiology classes or clinicals.

 The curriculum for radiologic technology and related programs includes coursework as well as a series of supervised clinical exercises where students learn how to position patients and perform procedures.
 A background check, immunizations, and a physical examination may be required prior to entering these programs.

 By taking these courses, students will review the following topics:

 List of Radiology Courses

 A course in radiographic fundamentals introduces the role of radiology and radiographic procedures in a health care setting.
-Students get a summary of X-ray imaging, patient care guidelines and radiation protection.
-This course typically gives an overview of a school's radiology program as a whole.
+Students get a summary of x-ray imaging, patient care guidelines and radiation protection.

 Anatomy and Physiology